bruvellu/terebratalia-wnts/wnt.md

 First, the output of Wnt signaling pathways does not depend solely in the specific ligand being expressed.
 It also depends on the specific receptor context where these ligands are expressed, as well as in the local activity of different antagonists and pathway modulators [@Mikels2006-ha; @Van_Amerongen2008-oo; @Niehrs2012-ku].
 In contrast to the combinatorial simplicity of Hox genes, Wnt pathways are non-linear cascades signaling via an intricate combinatorial network of dynamic protein interactions [@Van_Amerongen2009-wk].

+Over the years, it has been increasingly recognized that Wnt signaling pathways are not linear cascades, but operate as a complex network of protein interactions where the downstream response depends on the local receptor-context [@Van_Amerongen2009-wk; @Niehrs2012-ku].

+One Wnt ligand can activate, or inhibit, a different pathway depending on the availability of receptors in the tissue, suggesting that different ligand--receptor combinations dictate the signaling output [@Umbhauer2000-un; @Mikels2006-ha; @Van_Amerongen2008-oo].

 Second, Wnt signaling regulates not only tissue identities and cell fate, but also cell polarity and behaviors that drive tissue morphogenesis in the embryo.
 For these reasons, uncovering the “Wnt code” is more challenging and requires comprehensive analyses of Wnt signaling components throughout development.

+## Open questions about the Wnt code

 Despite the terms “code” or “landscape” have been used to refer to the putative combinatorial mechanism by which Wnt signaling may pattern tissues during development [@Guder2006-fu; @Janssen2010-dc], it remains unclear whether specific combinations of Wnt signaling components always give rise to specific developmental outcomes, in terms of cell fates or morphogenetic processes, and if yes, which are these combinations.

 In addition, while the combinatorial Hox expression and their associated anteroposterior fates is relatively conserved among bilaterians [@McGinnis1992-qj; @Garcia-Fernandez2005-zl], it remains unclear whether specific combinations of Wnt signaling components or “Wnt code” is evolutionarily conserved across animals.

-Over the years, it has been increasingly recognized that Wnt signaling pathways are not linear cascades, but operate as a complex network of protein interactions where the downstream response depends on the local receptor-context [@Van_Amerongen2009-wk; @Niehrs2012-ku].

-Wnt proteins---secreted ligands that activate Wnt signaling by binding to membrane-bound Frizzled receptors---transduce the signal in at least three interconnected pathways.
-The Wnt/beta-catenin pathway, also known as the canonical pathway, which generally regulates cell fates through the activity of beta-catenin, the Wnt/PCP pathway (planar cell polarity), a so-called non-canonical pathway which controls cell polarity and is involved in tissue morphogenesis, and the Wnt/calcium pathway, which regulates intracellular calcium levels important for convergent extension movements in vertebrates [@James2008-tt].

-One Wnt ligand can activate, or inhibit, a different pathway depending on the availability of receptors in the tissue, suggesting that different ligand--receptor combinations dictate the signaling output [@Umbhauer2000-un; @Mikels2006-ha; @Van_Amerongen2008-oo].

-With 13 subfamilies of Wnt genes, five subfamilies of Frizzled genes, a number of receptors and co-receptors, as well as a series of agonists, antagonists, and downstream players and effector molecules involved in Wnt signaling, understanding this complexity remains a major challenge.

 Therefore, a crucial step to comprehend the roles of Wnt signaling in axial patterning is to uncover the particular ligand--receptor contexts active throughout animal embryogenesis.

+For these reasons, Wnt genes probably played an essential role in generating the tissue diversity during metazoan evolution [@Loh2016-pz].

 <!--posterior growth [@Martin2009-lo]-->
 <!--vertebrate anterior nervous system regionalized by Wnt activity @Mulligan2012-gu]-->